 Fortunately, spooling your reel with a fresh line is an easy task especially for anglers who use spinning reels.
 You don’t need any tools other than a pair of line cutters, and the entire job can be completed in less than 10 minutes.

-The following seven steps will help you spool your reel properly and enjoy problem-free operation.
+The following seven steps will help you string your reel properly and enjoy problem-free operation.

 Hold the reel in your hand as though you were fishing.
 Crank the reel a few times and observe which direction the reel turns while you are cranking.